-In the following, we explain the new procedure, in five steps.
+In the following, we explain the new procedure in five steps.
 Figure 1 shows the logical framework for the procedure.

-5 4.1 Data input and preliminary processing
+4.1 Data input and preliminary processing

-At the INPUT stage, the landslide occurrence time T_E is read (by the automated procedure) together with the rainfall measurements recorded by the representative rain gauge, for a time span P equal to 30 days (720 h) before T_E .
+At the input stage, the landslide occurrence T_E is read (by the automated procedure) together with the rainfall measurements recorded by the representative rain gauge, for a time span (P) equal to 30 days (720 h) before T_E .
 The P value is a preliminary choice that the operator can change according to the climatic conditions.

-10 In STEP 1, the record of hourly rainfall measurements (Fig. 2) is entered and checked by the procedure.
-As a matter of fact, before proceeding with the identification of the rainfall event start time T_S , the procedure identifies possible "missing data" in the record.
-These missing data, hidden in the rainfall records, correspond to temporary rain gauge out of service and can last many hours.
-They can be a source of errors 15 in the identification of the (D, E) condition responsible for the failure.
-Hence, if these are detected the procedure interrupts and the reconstruction of that rainfall event is skipped.
+In step 1, the record of hourly rainfall measurements (Fig. 2) is entered and checked by the procedure.
+As a matter of fact, before proceeding with the identification of the rainfall event $T{\rm S}$, the procedure identifies possible "missing data" in the record.
+These missing data, hidden in the rainfall records, correspond to temporary rain gauges out of service and can last for many hours.
+They can be a source of errors in the identification of the (D, E) condition responsible for the failure.
+Hence, if these are detected, the procedure interrupts and the reconstruction of that rainfall event is skipped.